 After a while you can choose a situation you like (or one you think it’ll will be important for you to get ready for) and build up a word set for it.
 Nouns, adjectives and verbs’ infinitive mood to start with.

 As time goes by, you can start understanding how the verbs system works but just after you have a good amount of words at hand.
 Regular verbs are not hard to learn and a few things can be simplified so don’t worry about verbs too much: there’s always time for modals, while basic words are always needed!

 I wouldn’t bother writing in the beginning; writing in my opinion comes after speaking: once you can speak a sentence in Italian you’ll mostly be able to write it down because all the work is actually done already.
 Misspelling is hard in Italian: pronunciation and spelling go very much together, unlike they do in English.
 I’d just write things down in order to fix something new on paper and carry it in my pocket, not as an exercise itself.

 Hopefully you’ll find these notes useful.

-We’ll start with a few nouns and basic regular verbs next time, please send me any request you might have and buono studio until then!
+We’ll start with the alphabet, a few nouns and basic regular verbs next time, please send me any request you might have and buono studio until then!